-- (12) Service classification: GAF, almost firm service. - (12a) Availability.
+(12) Service classification: GAF, almost firm service.

+- (12a) Availability.
 Available to any consumer using the city's natural gas service.
 Service under this rate classification shall be governed by individual contracts with consumer which includes a customer charge, a distribution charge, and a charge for fuel.
-Such contract will be executed by the Mayo.
+Such contract will be executed by the Mayor, based on recommendations by the Director of Pensacola Energy.
 Contracts for this class or rate must be for not less than one (1) year.
 All consumers under this rate are subject to the terms of the contract. - (12b) Contract volume.
 Not less than seventy-five (75) Mcf per day. - (12c) Customer charge.
 Two hundred dollars (\$200.00) fixed monthly charge, plus - (12d) Distribution charge.
 One dollar and seventy-four cents (\$1.74) for annual pipeline transportation fees plus ninety-two cents (\$0.92) local transportation charge net per one (1) MMBTU/day transported for gas transportation service, plus